Dutch Harbor Cruise Port Guide

 • Very few taxis; arrange in advance

-• Cruise shuttles: usually provided (free or low cost) but limited vans (~6 x 14-passenger)
+• Cruise shuttles: usually provided (free or low cost) but limited to about six 14-passenger vans

-• Walking 2+ miles through industrial area is the fallback
+• Walking 2+ miles through the industrial area is the fallback

 Weather & Gear